Timsey/starter-academic/content/post/ai_alignment/index.md

 > *Epistemic status: In this post, I will try to argue that AI alignment is important and that it is difficult.
 That is a lot of ground to cover, so not all arguments will be very precise, or assume the same level of technical background.
 Opinions on exactly how important and/or difficult the alignment problem is vary a lot within the machine learning community, and even within the AI alignment field itself (although, as you’d expect, much less).
 As a result: keep in mind that this blog post is very much slanted towards my views on the topic.*

-*My thanks to Otto Barten, Leonard Bereska, Nynke Boiten, Nikita Bortych, Mariska van Dam, Fokel Ellen, Isaak Mengesha, Sam Ritchie, Victoria Ramírez-López, Nandi Robijns, Joris Schefold, Marieke de Visser, Tina Wünn, and especially Leon Lang and Max Oosterbeek for providing feedback.
+*My thanks to Otto Barten, Jim Boelrijk, Leonard Bereska, Nynke Boiten, Nikita Bortych, Mariska van Dam, Fokel Ellen, Isaak Mengesha, Sam Ritchie, Victoria Ramírez-López, Nandi Robijns, Joris Schefold, Marieke de Visser, Tina Wünn, and especially Leon Lang and Max Oosterbeek for providing feedback.
 Opinions and mistakes are mine.*

 So.
 AI alignment.